-Luxury branding is going through a challenging phase.
-With the rise of digital and the fluctuating global economy, it has transformed this sector dramatically in a very short space of time.
-What people now perceive as luxury is changing but perhaps most important is the increase in social awareness.
-Very quickly your luxury brand can look ‘vulgar’ when sat amongst images showing the environmental or refugee crisis on people’s social feeds.
+Luxury branding is entering a challenging phase.
+With the rise of digital and a fluctuating global economy, this sector has been transformed dramatically in a very short space of time.
+What people now perceive as luxury is changing.

-With this kind of potential, there is a great opportunity for established brands to strengthen their hold on the market and luxury startups to break into the market and capture a new younger audience that expect different things from luxury.
+And with this growth, there are many opportunities for established brands to strengthen their hold on the market and for luxury startups to break into the sector and capture a new, younger audience that has different expectations from luxury goods and services.

-With the change in how we now consume media, for any luxury business the time of exclusion is coming to an end.
-People are more informed than ever before and brands need to embrace how younger generations make purchasing decisions as they could represent the future of your business.
-They are the next generation of potential wealth and business owners who have the power to buy luxury products.
+Considering the ways in which we now consume our media over multiple channels and platforms, it may be that the era of exclusion is coming to an end.
+People are more informed than ever before and brands need to embrace how the younger generation makes purchasing decisions - it could represent the future of the business.
+This is the next generation of potential wealth and business owners, who have the power to buy and champion luxury products.

-Luxury brands can’t rely on heritage alone as NJ Goldston writes on Entrepreneur magazine: “Brand heritage and history now rank sixth to superior quality, superior customer service, superior design, superior craftsmanship, and exclusive products.”
-The brands who can must still leverage their heritage but the quality of the end to end experience is what will impress generations with probably the shortest attention span in history.
+Luxury brands can’t rely on heritage alone, as NJ Goldston writes in Entrepreneur magazine: “Brand heritage and history now rank sixth to superior quality, superior customer service, superior design, superior craftsmanship, and exclusive products.”
+The brands who can must still leverage their heritage, but the quality of the end to end experience is what will impress a generation with probably the shortest attention span in history.

-So, first things first, you must truly understand your target audience.
-This is an essential part of any brand’s strategy and will likely require the assistance of a luxury branding agency to help you define them properly.
-It’s even more critical for luxury brands to understand this because luxury is moving beyond a tangible product.
-It can be an experience, an aspiration and help express individuality.
+So it’s probably not news that truly understanding your target audience is key.
+It’s an essential part of any brand’s strategy and will likely require the assistance of a luxury branding agency to help you to reach this understanding.
+It’s even more critical for luxury brands to understand this because the sector is moving beyond tangible products, into more ephemeral experiences, aspirations and expressions of individuality.

-Even time can be considered a luxury in our hectic culture!
-What drives them?
-How do they speak, where do they find information or frequent but most importantly define their emotional needs because as we look at later, luxury has multiple touchpoints for a customer to be brought into your brand.
-As with a lot of businesses, a real focus has shifted to a consumer-centric approach where personalisation is the ultimate luxury.
+As we’ll see later, luxury has multiple touchpoints for a customer to be brought into a brand’s sphere of influence.
+As with a lot of businesses, focus has shifted to a consumer-centric approach where personalisation is the ultimate luxury.

 Lupe Puerta, Global Director VIP Client Relations at Net-A-Porter & Mr Porter explains the exceptional levels his team will go to:

-You can be sure with any luxury brand, if demands aren’t met, there is no shortage of competition that will run that extra mile for their customers and you can lose them in a flash.
+There’s no room for complacency in the luxury sector.
+If demands aren’t met, there is no shortage of competition that will run (or indeed jet) that extra mile for their customers and brands can lose clients in a flash.

-Yes, you could argue that luxury brands logos are looking very similar but there are very practical reasons for this.
-The first is the cost of a rebrand can be huge for global brands so it’s a decision you don’t take lightly and once you do, you need to ensure you don’t have to do it again for the foreseeable future.
+It could be a fair observation that, en masse, luxury brand logos are beginning to look very similar.
+There are very practical reasons for this.
+The first is the cost of a rebrand can be huge for global marques so it’s a decision a business doesn’t enter into lightly, and once they do, they need to ensure they don’t have to do it again for the foreseeable future.

-Aside from the cost, your logo needs to be more flexible than ever to suit every digital device but also work well in print at all kinds of sizes, from iPhone to billboard.
-This has given rise to responsive logos which adapt to the size and space needed but are still recognisable in every instance.
+The second reason is a logo needs to be more flexible than ever to suit every digital device, and also work well in print at all kinds of sizes, from iPhone to billboard.
+This has given rise to responsive logos which adapt to the size and space needed but are still recognisable in every situation.

-To add to this, the relevance of the logo isn’t as important as was.
-Don’t get us wrong, a logo is important but the expression of your brand is far more important.
-People buy based on how you make them feel not if they have a good logo.
-From our experience in delivering campaigns, the more flexible the logo is, the further you can push the design work creatively without many restrictions.
+And as Alex Coley knows, the relevance of the logo isn’t as important as it once was.
+“Of course a logo is important, but the expression of your brand is far more critical.
+People buy based on how you make them feel, not on whether they like your logo or not.
+From our experience in delivering campaigns the more flexible the logo is, the further you can push the design work creatively without too many restrictions.”

 “In the longer run, Burberry is banking on the patterned print to help improve its performance in high-margin leather goods, which make-up 38% of its sales, less than the roughly 60% and 75% at sector champions Gucci and Vuitton.
 Both have developed recognizable monograms over several decades.